 Note: Please enjoy this guest post from Greg Hatten, of WoodenBoat adventure fame.
 He took some Pendleton blankets along on his latest river runs.
 Here’s his write-up!
 Wild and Scenic Rivers Act “The great purpose of this act is to set aside a reasonable part of the vanishing wilderness, to make certain that generations of … Continue reading Wild & Scenic Rivers Part One with Greg Hatten and Pendleton

+A guest post!
 Today’s post is from our friend Greg Hatten, of WoodenBoat adventure fame.
 Greg has always been interested in our Buell blankets (all retired, but one is still available), which were part of our Mill Tribute Series.
-Greg decided to find out some information on the original Buell blankets at the source; his hometown of St. … Continue reading Greg Hatten guest post – Buell Blankets and the St. Joseph Museum
+Greg decided to find out some information on the original Buell blankets at the source; his … Continue reading Greg Hatten guest post – Buell Blankets and the St. Joseph Museum

-Ed.
+National Park Week Ed.
 Note: It’s National Park Week, and in the spirit of outdoor adventures, we’re sharing excerpts from a post by our friend Greg Hatten of Wooden Boat Adventures fame.
-He took a trip into the snowy Wallowa Mountains this spring (or what’s passing for spring here in Oregon), and experienced nowcats, fly-fishing, Pendleton blankets, hot … Continue reading Greg Hatten and the Great Outdoors: Moved by the Wallowas.
+He took a trip into the snowy Wallowa Mountains this spring (or what’s passing for spring here in Oregon), and experienced nowcats, fly-fishing, … Continue reading Greg Hatten and the Great Outdoors: Moved by the Wallowas.

-Ed. note: Our friend Greg Hatten took a small detour to Badlands on his way home from Oregon this year.
-And since our #pendle10park explorer has shown us so many photos of spires and stacks, we thought we’d share Greg’s beautiful prairie shots, as the prairie is a huge part of this beautiful South Dakota … Continue reading Greg Hatten visits Badlands National Park
+Travels with Greg Ed. note: Our friend Greg Hatten took a small detour to Badlands on his way home from Oregon this year.
+And since our #pendle10park explorer has shown us so many photos of spires and stacks, we thought we’d share Greg’s beautiful prairie shots, as the prairie is a huge part of this … Continue reading Greg Hatten visits Badlands National Park

-Our friend Greg Hatten took a trip to Rocky Mountain National Park this year. it brought him some memories, some nostalgic and some frightening.
+Our friend Greg Hatten… …took a trip to Rocky Mountain National Park this year.
+The trip brought him some memories, some nostalgic and some frightening moments.
 Says Greg: Rocky Mountain National Park was established in 1915 and is one of the most visited parks in the entire National Park system.
-It’s located in north central Colorado and … Continue reading A Woodenboat Adventure: Greg Hatten in Rocky Mountain National Park
+It’s located in north central … Continue reading A Woodenboat Adventure: Greg Hatten in Rocky Mountain National Park